Acquisition of real estate in Switzerland by foreign citizens

-Since the early sixties, the acquisition of real estate properties located in Switzerland has been restricted and subject to official authorisation for foreign persons, especially when they live abroad.
-This note is intended to expose the conditions under which foreign citizens may acquire real estate properties located in Switzerland.
+The acquisition of real estate properties located in Switzerland is restricted and may be subject to official authorization for foreign persons, especially when they live abroad.

-Foreign citizens who do not hold a valid Swiss residence permit (the so-called B or C permit) are regarded as “foreign people” and thus required to obtain an authorisation before acquiring any private real estate property located in Switzerland.
+Foreign citizens who do not hold a valid Swiss residence permit (the so-called B or C permit) are regarded as “foreign people” and thus required to obtain an authorization before acquiring any residential real estate property located in Switzerland.

 - Swiss citizens, including those who have double nationality, residing in Switzerland or abroad;

-The purchase of any kind of single-family houses, blocks of apartments, isolated apartments and land intended for constructing such accommodation is, in principle, subject to authorisation requirements.
+The purchase of any kind of single-family houses, blocks of apartments, isolated apartments and land intended for constructing such accommodation is, in principle, subject to authorization requirements.

-Properties which are used for commercial, industrial or trading activities are however considered to be business properties and are therefore exempt from the requirement to apply for authorisation.
+Properties which are used for commercial, industrial or trading activities are however considered to be business properties and therefore are in principle exempt from the requirement to apply for authorization.

-The notion of “acquisition” encompasses not only entries of real estate ownership at the Land Register but also any transaction that grants to a non resident actual control over Swiss real estate for which prior authorisation is required..
+The notion of “acquisition” encompasses not only entries of real estate ownership at the Land Register but also any transaction that grants to a non resident actual control over Swiss real estate for which prior authorization is required.

 The acquisition of real estate for which prior permission is required may be authorized only on grounds provided for in the Swiss legislation and, as appropriate, in cantonal legislation.

-The main grounds to obtain an authorisation concern notably secondary residences, holiday homes and hotel condominium units located in the cantons of Berne, Fribourg, Glarus, Grisons, Jura, Lucerne, Neuchâtel, Nidwalden, Obwalden, St-Gall, Schaffhausen (for condominium units only), Schwyz, Ticino, Uri, Vaud and Valais.
+The main grounds to obtain an authorization concern notably secondary residences, holiday homes and hotel condominium units located in the cantons of Berne, Fribourg, Glarus, Grisons, Jura, Lucerne, Neuchâtel, Nidwalden, Obwalden, St-Gall, Schaffhausen (for condominium units only), Schwyz, Ticino, Uri, Vaud and Valais (Geneva being not listed).

 For further information and/or study of your specific situation, we kindly invite you to contact: